aol/cyclops/readme.md

 #Simple React : Simple Fluent Api for Functional Reactive Programming with Java 8

 Simple React is the new Java 8 based concurrency mechanism for LANA.
-It is a fluent API built on top of Java 8 CompletableFuture.
+It is a fluent API built on top of Java 8 CompletableFutures and the Stream API.
 It provides a focused, simple and limited Reactive API aimed at solving the 90% use case - but without adding complexity.

 ##Why Simple React